lucasmreis/blogSource/src/posts/using-csp-as-application-architecture.md

   assoc(state, 'loading', loadingState);
 ```

-Every update function will receive two parameters: the state, and the data used in the transformation, and returns a new state.
-Since it's a pure function, it's super simple to unit test!
+Every update function will receive two parameters: the state and the data used in the transformation.
+Then it will return a new state.
+Since it's a pure function, *it's very simple to unit test*.

 Now let's write a function to initiate a process that takes data from the `updates.channels.loading` channel, and transforms `state`: